newhavenio/newhavenio.github.io/_posts/2017-02-17-tips-maintainable-pattern-libraries.markdown

 My personal rule about 3rd-party frameworks, like Bootstrap or Foundation, is "avoid when possible."
 If you're making a pattern library from scratch and there's no explicit reason to use one, don't.

-My main argument for this is **3rd-party frameworks come with different rules and conventions you'll need to work around if they're different from yours.** Using a naming convention or global variables gets tougher when the framework already has it's own ideas going for it.
+My main argument for this is **3rd-party frameworks come with different rules and conventions you'll need to work around if they're different from yours.** Using a naming convention or global variables gets tougher when the framework already has its own ideas going for it.
 There's more opportunities for conflicts, and often more need for messy overrides, workarounds, and abuse of `!important`.

 Now if it's a framework you're very comfortable with, agree with in important rules and conventions, and it'll save much-needed time, then go right ahead.
 Otherwise, avoid headaches and start from scratch.